roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 * Fall in the prices of land (50%)
 * Fall in the tithe (40-60%)

 The Black Death changes the overpopulation problems over night.
-The animals and lands couldn't be cared about, since there was not enough people for that task.
+The animals and lands couldn't be cared for, since there was not enough people for that task.
 Thus also after the plague ended, there was large starvation.

 In the 1360s, there was the Children's Plague.
 These outbreaks continued (but less and less impactful) about every 10 years until about 150 years later.
 The survivors claimed all the newly available land and there was enough land again.
 The price for land rents dropped dramatically (average 75% drop).
 People from worse farmlands (high altitude areas) moved to better farms (low lands) and people from the inland moved towards the ocean (could also fish).
 Some of these farms in the mountains were deserted for several decades / centuries.

-Because the farmers had more land, they didn't grow only grains anymore, but produced also more luxurious goods, like cattle and cheese.
+Because the farmers had more land, they didn't grow only grains anymore, but also produced more luxurious goods, like cattle and cheese.

 In the 1530s, the church owned about 40% of the lands, the nobility/aristocracy about 20% and the king about 7% and the remaining was owned by farmers and people in the cities.